 Here are 7 of the top financial magazines that are best for smart investors to consider reading:

 If you are looking for practical advice and information on what to do next, Kiplinger’s Personal Finance is an excellent choice.
 This magazine has long been the top choice of investors and economy-minded individuals for the personal finance topics.

 You can subscribe monthly, and also to choose delivery of weekly Letters.
-The Kiplinger Tax Letter is a great add-on for those who want to make sure that they are making the most of their money.
+The Kiplinger’s Tax Letter is a great add-on for those who want to make sure they are legally handling their taxes and investments properly while making the most of their money.

-Get investing ideas and analysis, and find quick links to your favorite companies on the Barron’s web site.
+Get investing ideas and analysis, and find quick links to your favorite companies on the Barron’s website.
 Plenty of information and analysis on what’s happening in the markets, and how to profit from what’s happening day to day.

 3. Investor’s Business Daily

 Read the market analysis, as well as other commentary and information about finances and investing.
-You can get this magazine in the mail, or you can read online at Investors.com, which is run by Investor’s Business Daily.
+You can get this magazine delivered right to your mailbox, or email inbox if you choose to read/subscriber online at Investors.com, which is run by Investor’s Business Daily.

 4. Bloomberg Businessweek